nf-core/rarevariantburden/docs/usage.md

 <...>
 ```

-A sample params file in yaml format for running with case VCF file list and for VEP annotation looks like this:
+A sample params file in yaml format for running with case VCF file list and for both annovar and VEP annotation looks like this:

 ```yaml title="params.yaml"
 caseJointVCF: 'NA'